rachel-mclean/dig333-devlog/README.md

     1. Quiz question: What does OFF-(ON) mean?
         * OFF-(ON) is a normally open (NO) toggle switch.
 This means it's normally OFF (open) but when you push it, it becomes momentarily ON (closed).

-Platt, Charles.
-Make: Electronics (p.
-55).
-Make Community, LLC.
-Kindle Edition.
-    1. Describe the most important thing you learned (to share in class)
-    1. Write a quiz question (which we will discuss in class)

 1. Platt, Experiment 7: Investigating a Relay (pg.
 59)
     1. Text, photos, etc.
     1. Describe the most important thing you learned (to share in class)